ark-lang/ark-docs/functions.md

 ```

 The above example shows a function that takes a variable amount of arguments.
 Note
-that this is for compatibility with C, for instance the `printf` function.
+that this is for interoperability with C, for instance the `printf` function.
 This means that there is no way that you can get the arguments in Ark.